Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/GTimer/GTimer - Using The Periodic GTimer.rst

     GTimer.begin(0, 1 * 1000 * 1000, myhandler);

 The GTimer is periodic by default, therefore "myhandler" function is called every second.
-When we want to stop the GTimer, use ``stop()``:
+When we want to stop the GTimer, use ``stop()``

 .. code-block:: c++